limlengcoronille-cmd/Limlengco-Ronille_Quiz-2_CMPE/README.md

 # HELLO WORLD

-hello to whoever is reading this may you have a blessed day
+Hello to whoever is reading this, may you have a blessed day